 - Fully heated and A/C.

 - NO internet/wifi available.
 Enjoy your unplugged stay!

 Kitchen - spices, ICE, aluminum foil, plastic wrap, ziploc bags, garbage bags, specialty cooking items (roasters, blenders, etc.), mini cooler for extra storage and ice.

 Bathroom - Although towels are provided you may want to bring extra for outdoor activities.
 Bathrobe/slippers for outdoor shower when in season.

-General - charcoal, firewood for outdoor fire pit (can be purchased in Loudonville at the Marathon Station on State Route 3 across from Mohicans Adventures Canoe Livery), Games, DVD's & Books
+General - charcoal, firewood for outdoor fire pit (can be purchased in Loudonville at the Amoco Station on State Route 3 across from Mohicans Adventures Canoe Livery), Games, DVD's & Books

 Treehouse Fun Facts